xompage/Nyuu-obfuscated/README.md

 -   Streaming 7-Zip creation

--   Multi-server support for both posting and checking
+-   Improve multi-server support for both posting and checking

 -   Repost missing articles from NZB, and/or some sort of resumption support